jeff-chastain/cfsolana/readme.md

 **Question**: How do I remove the development docker setup once I am done?

 **Answer**: We included a tear down script `cleanup.sh` in the `bin` folder that will tear down everything, including the docker volumes.
 You can also manually stop the containers by name through Docker.

+**Question**: How do I send emails through SMTP on development server?

+**Answer**: when running ContentBox in development mode, emails are never sent via SMTP.
+They are always logged to the file system.
+You can find the email logs in the ContentBox installation folder under /config/logs/mail/.
+When run in production mode, the admin SMTP settings are honored and if not specified, they default back to the CF Admin mail settings.

+**Question**: How do I send emails through SMTP on staging or production?

+**Answer**: Yes, in production mode ContentBox will send via SMTP and can use any SMTP server that is reachable (i.e. network security, etc.)